 THE government has given Wetherspoons a rail franchise after the pub chain confirmed it knew nothing about running trains.

-Transport secretary Chris Grayling insisted the company ‘will soon get the hang’ of operating a railway system.
+The transport secretary insisted the company ‘will soon get the hang’ of operating a railway system.

 “They may not know how to drive the trains but they’ve got a great, no-nonsense menu that fills you up without paying fancy prices.”

 Wetherspoons boss Tim Martin said: “We’ve stripped out all the seats in carriages to make space for the bar and a kitchen for the deep-fat fryer and microwave.

 “We are totally across this.
 Passengers can now enjoy a pint of Old Peculiar and a burger at 7am in the morning for just £3.90.
 Once we find the train ‘move forward’ buttons it’s all systems go.”

 Commuter Tom Logan said: “My initial experience of SpoonsRail was positive, but mainly because I was so pissed I didn’t care that the train went to Leek instead of London where my job is.”

 The government has dismissed as “teething troubles” an incident where a SpoonsRail train plunged off a bridge while the driver was putting a new barrel of Stella on.